In lesson three we configured the system to install some foundational pieces in order to install Asm-One.

 - At the bottom of the screen (use the Amiga + cursors to move) add the following

-It is a basic assign of a logic name to a physical folder so that you can refer to SOURCES instead of using the full location/path.
+It is a basic assignment of a logical name to a physical folder so that you can refer to SOURCES instead of using the full location/path.
 Learn more AmigaDOS commands here.
-They are a messy hybrid of UNIX and DOS.
+They are a messy hybrid of UNIX and MS-DOS.

 You are ready to write your first program in assembler.
 That will make your children proud and your dog indifferently begging for a treat.
-If you have any, get married, make children and then make them proud.
+If you have any, get married, make children, and then make them proud.
 If you can’t have children, adopt.
-If you can’t adopt to buy a plant a make it proud, I hear they can scream when we eat them.
+If you can’t adopt, buy a plant a make it proud, I hear they can scream when we eat them.
 It is as close as it gets to screaming children.
 In other words, there is literally nothing that can stop you from getting your asm revenge and joy ;-)